 Men’s Short Textured Haircut

 Actor Eric Davies Wagner needed something that would allow him to maintain that boyish charm but still have a somewhat rugged edge.
 For this style, we went with a number two blade high up the sides and back.
 The top is left around one inch long at the front and gradually tapers back to a half-inch at the crown.
 Texturing shears were used to create additional texture, and the cut was styled with Baxter of California Hard Cream Pomade.

 Casual Slick Back

-For this style, the hair was cut scissor short on the sides and back (about one-half inch) and gradually tapered up to about four inches on top.
+For this style, the hair was cut scissors short on the sides and back (about one-half inch) and gradually tapered up to about four inches on top.
 The hair is styled by adding a pomade or cream (such as Kevin Murphy Free Hold Styling Cream) and directing it back with the fingers.

 The Tight Taper